 The museum shows views of Polish history and culture in the 19th century and reminds of the various relations between Saxony and Poland.

 Krematorium, the building which stand next door the cemetery Johannisfriedhof, including a celebration hall and a Memorial garden/Urn court, built in 1911 by Fritz Schumacher in Art Nouveau style.
-2003/05 entstand daneben die neue Krematoriumsanlage, die zu den modernsten Europas gehört.
+In 2003/05, the new crematorium facility was built, which is one of the most modern in Europe.

 On the Urnenhain (urn court) is a.o. the physicist Heinrich Barkhausen buried.

-Kreuzkirche, church, built in 1764-92 by Johann Georg Schmidt, evangelical main church of the Inner Old Town, instead of a gothic hall church, which was built on the ground of a romanic basilica.
-It merges baroque with classicistic style elements and the in 1788 by Hölzer completed tower reminds of the church Hofkirche.
+The current building, built between 1764 and 1792 by Johann George Schmidt and others, combines baroque and classical forms; the tower, completed by Hölzer in 1788, is reminiscent of the Hofkirche.
 In 1897 the church burnt down and the inner was rebuilt in Art Nouveau style.
 In 1945 it burnt down again and after that the inner was just decorated with simple plaster.

 Audio test